Azure/mobile-services-samples/CordovaUploadImages/readme.md

 # Upload images from Cordova apps to Microsoft Azure services

 This sample demonstrates how to use Azure Mobile Services to enable your Apache Cordova app to upload and store user-generated images in Azure Storage.
 Mobile Services uses a SQL Database to store data.
 However, binary large object (BLOB) data is more efficiently stored in Azure Blob storage service.
-This sample is an Apache Cordova Tools for Visual Studio 2013 project.
+This sample is an Apache Cordova Tools for Visual Studio 2015 RC project.
 The REST APIs are used to access the Blob service.

+>**Note:** 2015 RC is required (the project structure is different in VS 2013 vs. VS 2015 RC).

 To be able to upload an image to the Blob service, this sample generates a Shared Access Signature (SAS) that is returned to the client.
 The app then uses this temporary credential to upload the image.
 This SAS can be used for only 5 minutes before it expires.
 Note that the Azure Storage credentials are securely stored in your mobile service's app settings.
 In this example, downloads from the Blob service are public.